keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 ## Conclusion

-It is crucial for ensuring that different components of your application interact correctly.
-By choosing the right testing strategy and using tools like Keploy, you can streamline your testing process, detect defects early, and improve overall system reliability.
+This is important for fixation that all the different parts of your application are communicating with each other as they should.
+With the right testing strategy and the aid of testing tools like Keploy, you can bundle your testing processes, detect defects quickly, and improve reliability of your application as a whole.

 ## FAQs

 **1\.
-How often should I run integration tests?**
+How frequently should I be running integration tests?
-Ideally, on every pull request in your CI pipeline, and nightly for full-suite regression runs.
+**In a perfect world, you would run them on every pull request as part of your CI pipeline, and then again as part of nightly full-suite regression testing.

 **2\.
-Can integration tests replace unit tests?**
+Can integration tests take the place of unit tests?**
-No. Unit tests are faster and more granular, while integration tests catch issues that emerge only when components interact.
+No. Unit tests are faster and provide a more granular test case, while integration tests catch problems that occur only when components work together.

 **3\.
-How does Keploy help in integration testing?**
+How does Keploy help with integration testing?**
-Keploy automates integration testing by recording real user interactions, generating test cases with built-in mocks, and replaying these tests automatically.
+Keploy allows you to spend less time on integration testing by recording actual user interactions, then automatically generating test cases from those interactions, with mocked components already built-in, and then automatically replaying all tests.

 **4\.
-Should I mock external services in integration tests?**
+Is it appropriate to use mocks for external services in integration tests?**

-Use real or containerized services when possible, but mock external services if they are unavailable or expensive.
+Whenever possible, use real or dockerized services.
+If neither of those options is available or is too costly, then use mocks for external services.

 **5\.
-How are integration tests different from end-to-end tests?**
+How do integration tests differ from E2E tests?**
-Integration tests verify interactions between components, while end-to-end tests validate full user workflows across the system.
+Integration tests test the interactions of a component or a set of components, while end-to-end tests test a complete user workflow across the system.